HalimUzodike/HalimUzodike/README.md

 - 🔭 Computer Science, Psychology and Pre-Pharmacy graduate.
 - ⚡ Software Engineer interested in Human-Centered Artificial Intelligence.
-- 🤔 Building mods for Baldur's Gate 3 in my free time.
+- 🤔 Studying Artificial Intelligence at the University of Pennsylvania.
 - 🌱 Part-time environmental consultant.